dotansimha/graphql-code-generator/website/docs/config-reference/naming-convention.md

 default: `change-case-all#pascalCase`

 Allow you to override the naming convention of the output.

-You can either override all namings, or specify an object with specific custom naming convention per output.
+You can either override all namings or specify an object with a specific custom naming convention per output.
-The format of the converter must be a valid `module#method`.
+The converter format must be a valid `module#method`.

 Allowed values for specific output are: `typeNames`, `enumValues`.
 You can also use "keep" to keep all GraphQL names as-is.
-Additionally, you can set `transformUnderscore` to `true` if you want to override the default behavior, which is to preserve underscores.
+Additionally, you can set `transformUnderscore` to `true` if you want to override the default behavior to preserve underscores.

 #### Usage Examples